-There are no shortages of picturesque valleys in the Smoky Mountains, and even though most--including Wears Valley--are pretty easy to discover, the Cataloochee Valley in the Smokies is a much more rugged area and more detached from civilization.
-This should not deter the traveler from giving the area a visit in beautiful Western North Carolina.
-In order to have a much easier time when you are deciding to come here, the following details should give you an idea what to expect from this valley, where the history and wildlife--much like other valleys here in the Smoky Mountains--have a special place here with a story to tell.
+There's no shortages of picturesque valleys in the Smoky Mountains.
+Even though most--including Wears Valley--are pretty easy to discover, the Cataloochee Valley in the Smokies is a much more rugged area and more detached from civilization.
+This shouldn't deter the traveler from giving the area a visit in beautiful Western North Carolina.
+In order to have a much easier time when you're deciding to come here, the following details should give you an idea what to expect from this valley.
+The history and wildlife have a special place here with a story to tell.

 The word “Cataloochee” is a Cherokee term that refers to, according to legend, a row of trees along the ridges that surround the area.
-To familiarize you with the area, there are three distinct valleys that make up Cataloochee: Little Cataloochee, Big Cataloochee, and Caldwell Fork.
-The three valleys are split by Noland Mountain and Big Fork Ridge, which run beside Sterling Ridge and the Cataloochee Divide.
-If you are driving to the area, the easiest route to take would be I-40 to Exit 20 in North Carolina, and after a short drive on Route 276, turn onto Cove Creek Road; here you should have an easy time following the signs for 11 miles until you reach the valley.
+To familiarize you with the area, there's three distinct valleys that make up Cataloochee.
+There's Little Cataloochee, Big Cataloochee, and Caldwell Fork.
+The three valleys are split by Noland Mountain and Big Fork Ridge.
+They run beside Sterling Ridge and the Cataloochee Divide.
+If you're driving to the area, the easiest route to take would be I-40 to Exit 20 in North Carolina, and after a short drive on Route 276, turn onto Cove Creek Road.
+Here you should have an easy time following the signs for 11 miles until you reach the valley.

-Early inhabitants of the valley were the Cherokee, but with continued fighting as part of the Cherokee/American wars, this ended with the signing of the Treaty of Holston in 1791, which gave the United States government control of the lands in the Cataloochee Valley.
-The terms of the treaty stated that the U.S. government would work with the Cherokee--and that they should too--in providing a stable relationship by turning over all criminals and letting them stay on their lands, so far as they maintain the peace.
-Even though the Cherokee had the right to punish any American who settled on their land, many opted to take a different approach and developed friendships with the early settlers.
+Early inhabitants of the valley were the Cherokee.
+With continued fighting as part of the Cherokee/American wars, this ended with the signing of the Treaty of Holston in 1791.
+This gave the United States government control of the lands in the Cataloochee Valley.
+The terms of the treaty stated that the U.S. government would work with the Cherokee--and that they should too.
+This was for providing a stable relationship by turning over all criminals and letting them stay on their lands.
+Of course, as long they maintained the peace.
+Even though the Cherokee had the right to punish any American who settled on their land, many opted to take a different approach.
+They developed friendships with the early settlers.
 Unfortunately for the Cherokee--and like many other treaties signed during these conflicts--the treaty lasted just seven years and gave Americans who settled here illegally full control of the land.

 Early settlements in the Cataloochee Valley were used heavily by Americans in the way of free ranging livestock.
-The first land purchase was made by Henry Caldwell and made full use of the grassy balds to establish herding camps.
-The Caldwells continued growing their livestock here near Big Cataloochee through several generations until the founding of the Great Smoky Mountain National Park forced them off the land in the 1930’s.
+The first land purchase was made by Henry Caldwell.
+It made full use of the grassy balds to establish herding camps.
+The Caldwells continued growing their livestock here near Big Cataloochee.
+This lasted through several generations until the founding of the Great Smoky Mountain National Park.
+The founding forced them off the land in the 1930’s.

-Roads are a sometimes forgotten aspect of life in the Smoky Mountains in pioneer days, but the people of Cataloochee Valley made good use of the need for a road with the growing population of the area; over 100 people now called this area home at the turn of the 1800’s.
+Roads are a sometimes forgotten aspect of life in the Smoky Mountains in pioneer days.
+However, the people of Cataloochee Valley made good use of the need for a road with the growing population of the area; over 100 people now called this area home at the turn of the 1800’s.
 In 1825 the county gave the go-ahead for the construction of a road between Cove Creek and Cataloochee.
-Apparently, this road was only a minor improvement over the previous trail that was here so the Cataloochee Turnpike--the new and improved and official name it was known--was constructed from 1854-1856.
+Apparently, this road was only a minor improvement over the previous trail that was here.
+So the Cataloochee Turnpike--the new and improved and official name it was known--was constructed from 1854-1856.

 Luckily, the fact that Cataloochee sat in a remote area of the Smoky Mountains also meant that the destruction of the Civil War largely didn’t affect the lives of the people here; although many families did lose loved ones in the war.
 While most of Southern Appalachia was the home of much pro-Northern sentiments, this remote area was fiercely pro-Confederate.
 Cataloochee’s setting made it an ideal hideout for soldiers who deserted their group and pro-Union sympathizers; some of which were captured and eventually executed.
 After the war, people mostly resumed their normal lives with chores and keeping up with news on the outside world.
-The only real problems that seemed to exist were rebuilding the economy--aided with the building of railroads in the 1870’s--and replacing the saved Confederate money that was now worth nothing.
+The only real problems that seemed to exist were rebuilding the economy.
+This was aided with the building of railroads in the 1870’s.
+It included replacing the saved Confederate money that was now worth nothing.

 While fertile farmland provided for a steady but busy lifestyle that enhanced the people of Cataloochee’s lifestyle, the 20th century brought forth a new way to earn a decent living for the residents--apples.
-The people figured that with the amount of trees that were in the area--and the cool climate that was associated with this natural configuration--it was a perfect way to grow some apple trees too.
-Even though it was a nice cash crop for families, most used it as a side job to supplement the farm.
-Will Messer built one of the first communal applehouses in Cataloochee around 1910, but his very own applehouse can actually be seen up close at the Oconaluftee Visitor Center, which is the location for the Mountain Farm Museum--a neat display of preserved buildings for early inhabitants of the Smoky Mountains.
+The people figured with the amount of trees that were in the area--and the cool climate--it was a perfect way to grow some apple trees too.
+It was a nice cash crop for families, but most used it as a side job to supplement the farm.
+Will Messer built one of the first communal applehouses in Cataloochee around 1910.
+However, his very own applehouse can actually be seen up close at the Oconaluftee Visitor Center.
+It is the location for the Mountain Farm Museum--a neat display of preserved buildings for early inhabitants of the Smoky Mountains.

 Religion here in Cataloochee wasn’t much different than other areas of the Smoky Mountains.
 Church was always known to be an important part of people’s lives.
 While Sunday school for the children was held every week, church services were normally held just once a month; this was due to the fact that mostly circuit riders performed the service.
 They were a traveling bunch that held service for the Baptists and Methodists; however, if a preacher was staying in town awhile, Sunday services were held twice a day.
 Perhaps this was to make up for lost Sunday services.

 You can’t talk about life in the mountains in the old days without mentioning moonshine as a way of life.
 But wait, here in Cataloochee Valley people didn’t simply just make moonshine as a means of support.
 No, they did the one thing that many mountaineers wish they could’ve done more with this; the people here drank it.
 Yes, it’s true that with so many resources at their disposal here, moonshine didn’t need to be sold by most families.
-It’s been estimated that more than nine out of ten households in Cataloochee used it for personal enjoyment--and ailments too, since life in these days was hard on the body.
-Very few people here needed to sell moonshine, and if they did, it helped them dramatically, especially during Prohibition, when the demand was at its highest.
+It’s been estimated that more than nine out of ten households in Cataloochee used it for personal enjoyment.
+It was used forailments too, since life in these days was hard on the body.
+Very few people here needed to sell moonshine, and if they did, it helped them dramatically.
+Especially during Prohibition, when the demand was at its highest.

 Finally, the years leading up to the designation of the area as a National Park saw an influx of tourism that also boosted the economy of the valley.
-Some of the residents saw this and decided to build extra rooms on their homes to provide accommodations to travelers wondering where they could find this mineral spring that was supposed to bring back their youth.
+Some of the residents saw this and decided to build extra rooms on their homes.
+This was to provide accommodations to travelers wondering where they could find this mineral spring that was supposed to bring back their youth.
 The Cataloochee Ranch was one prominent hotel built during this time by Tom and Judy Alexander.
-It had ten rooms and was open from April 15 to October 15 with rates that would overjoy most--alright, probably all--tourists today; it was $2.75 a night for the cheapest room and $5.00 for a luxury room.
-It became clear that even before the modern tourism boom, visitors to the Smoky Mountains could always count on some great Southern hospitality to make their stay worthwhile.
+It had ten rooms and was open from April 15 to October 15.
+It had rates that would overjoy most--alright, probably all--tourists today.
+Starting price was $2.75 a night for the cheapest room and $5.00 for a luxury room.
+Soon it became clear that even before the modern tourism boom, visitors to the Smoky Mountains could always count on some great Southern hospitality to make their stay worthwhile.